googledatalab/notebooks/CONTRIBUTING.md

 5. Go to [Travis CI](https://travis-ci.org) and sign in with your GitHub account.
 6. Click on the '+' icon next to the "My Repositories" list and enable Travis builds for your fork.
-7. Click on the gear icon for to edit your travis build, and add two environment
+7. Click on the gear icon to edit your travis build, and add two environment
    variables:

     1. "PROJECT_ID", with the value being the ID of the project you created.
     2. "SERVICE_ACCOUNT_KEY", with the value being the contents of the JSON key that you downloaded for your service account.
+Use single quotes around your JSON key to ensure that it is treated as a string.

    For both environment variables, keep the "Display value in build log" option *DISABLED*.
-These variable contain sensitive data and you do not want their contents being exposed in build logs.
+These variables contain sensitive data and you do not want their contents being exposed in build logs.

 ### The small print